timartiny/RipeProbe/README.md

 ./fetchMeasurementResults.sh -a <api_key> -f data/Ids-<timestamp>
 ```

-This will create a sub-directory in the `data` directory based on the
+This will create a sub-directory in the `data` directory based on measurement
-measurement IDs i.e., if the first measurment in the list is 30250495 and the
+IDs i.e., if the first measurment in the list is 30250495 and the last is
-last is 30250522 then it will create the directory `data/30250495-30250522/` to
+30250522 then it will create the directory `data/30250495-30250522/` to store
-store all the measurement results.
+all the measurement results.

 ### Parse Results